 - Mix well before eating.
 Serve warm or cold.

-- Frosting: mix 1 tbsp of cream cheese with 1 tsp powdered sugar.
+- Frosting: mix 1 tablespoon of cream cheese with 1 teaspoon powdered sugar.
 Mix together and top.

 - Sprinkle a handful of chopped walnuts over the top